|Historical||Debian information||What now?|

 Please check the current information regarding upgrades from grub to grub2 if there has been a previous installation.

 The boot facility based on grub may be able to boot from a simple software RAID1 partition, but may have problems booting from other software RAID systems, or LVM within RAID, so you may need a separate / partition, which could be on either software RAID1, or a simple non-RAID partition and perhaps a backup copy on another disk.
-I try to leave an unused formatted but empty partition for a future installation, keeping as much as possible on a server partition to be shared with the later installation, with links or symlinks from both as required.
+I try to leave an unused formatted but empty partition for a future installation, labelled something like /next, and keep as much as possible on a server partition, perhaps labelled /srv, to be shared with the later installation, with links or symlinks from both as required.

 The first partition required for booting should be labelled as bootable while formatting, (this will be automatically set when UEFI booting is selected).